 2 tablespoons lime zest (from 6 key limes or 3 Persian limes), divided

-1. Preheat the oven to 375°F. Line a baking sheets with parchment paper or silicone baking liners.
+1. Preheat the oven to 375°F. Line baking sheets with parchment paper or silicone baking liners.

-2. In another large bowl, combine the condensed milk with the egg yolk, key lime juice, and 1 tablespoon zest.
+2. In a large bowl, combine the condensed milk with the egg yolk, key lime juice, and 1 tablespoon zest.
 Stir in the coconut.
 Set aside.

-3. In a large bowl or in a standing mixer, beat the egg white just until stiff peaks form.
+3. In another large bowl or in a standing mixer, beat the egg white just until stiff peaks form.
 Be careful not to overbeat or the meringue will be dry.
 Set aside.

 4. Gently fold the egg whites into the coconut mixture.

 5. Using a cookie scoop or tablespoon measure, scoop the batter into rounds and place on the lined sheet pan, spacing the macaroons 1-2 inches apart.
 Work with water-moistened hands and dip the scoop into water occasionally to make for easy release and shaping.

 6. Bake for 15-20 minutes or until set and golden brown.
 Remove to a wire rack to cool.
 Sprinkle generously with the remaining zest.
 Store in an airtight container for up to one week.